-The Athletic Training Education Program (ATEP) traces it's origin to 1965 when Elmer Kortemyer was hired as the first full-time athletic trainer at the University of Northern Iowa.
-During Kortemyer's tenure he was able to begin establishing an internship based ATEP which was formalized with the approval of an athletic training minor in the fall of 1970.
-At that time, the ATEP was one of the programs located within the Men's Physical Education Department.
+The Athletic Training Program traces it's origin to 1965 when Elmer Kortemyer was hired as the first full-time athletic trainer at the University of Northern Iowa.
+During Kortemyer's tenure he was able to begin establishing an internship based AT Program which was formalized with the approval of an athletic training minor in the fall of 1970.
+At that time, the ATP was one of the programs located within the Men's Physical Education Department.
 In 1974, the Women's Physical Education Department hired Sharon Huddleston, the first female athletic trainer at the University of Northern Iowa.
 Although both departments hired athletic trainers, only men were able to minor in athletic training until 1978 when the School of Health, Physical Education, and Recreation (HPER) was established.
-The ATEP was then housed within the Division of Health.
+The ATP was then housed within the Division of Health.

 In 1985 Terrance G. Noonan replaced Burton as the Head Athletic Trainer.
 Noonan had been an assistant to Burton since 1980 and was a natural selection for the position.
-During his tenure he established the University of Northern Iowa Student Athletic Training Organization (UNISATO) and started the development of a curriculum based ATEP.
-In 1996 the Division of Health found that the ATEP did not fit the central mission of their division.
-The ATEP was then moved to the Physical Education Division.
-Noonan then appointed one of his assistants, Marchelle Austin, to begin the process of creating an Athletic Training Major, which was to develop into a CAAHEP-Accredited Entry-Level ATEP.
-The ATEP, however, was not approved due to the lack of doctorally trained faculty.
+During his tenure he established the University of Northern Iowa Student Athletic Training Organization (UNISATO) and started the development of a curriculum based AT Program.
+In 1996 the Division of Health found that the AT Program did not fit the central mission of their division.
+The AT Program was then moved to the Physical Education Division.
+Noonan then appointed one of his assistants, Marchelle Austin, to begin the process of creating an Athletic Training Major, which was to develop into a CAAHEP-Accredited Entry-Level AT Program.
+The AT Program, however, was not approved due to the lack of doctorally trained faculty.
 Mr. Noonan stayed at UNI until 1999 when he left to become the Head Athletic Trainer at Oklahoma State University.
 In 2007, Mr. Noonan joined the University of Iowa as Director of Athletic Training Services.

 Current Program Description

-The Athletic Training Education Program (ATEP) at the University of Northern Iowa is housed within the Division of Athletic Training.
+The Athletic Training Program at the University of Northern Iowa is housed within the Division of Athletic Training.
 The Division of Athletic Training was created in April of 2002.
-Dr. Todd Evans directs the Division under the direction of Dr. Doris Corbett, director of the School of Health, Physical Education and Leisure Services.
-The ATEP faculty consists of four full-time tenure track faculty, four part-time faculty, and 24 field experience supervisors.
+Dr. Windee Weiss directs the Division under the direction of Dr. Doris Corbett, director of the School of Health, Physical Education and Leisure Services.
+The AT Program faculty consists of five full-time tenure track faculty, four part-time faculty, and numerous preceptors.

-The University of Northern Iowa ATEP is centered upon a 54 credit hour Bachelor of Arts degree in Athletic Training.
-Students (freshmen, transfers, etc.) desiring admission into the Athletic Training Education Program must first meet all of the pre-requisites and admission criteria.
+The University of Northern Iowa AT Program is centered upon a 54 credit hour Bachelor of Arts degree in Athletic Training.
+Students (freshmen, transfers, etc.) desiring admission into the Athletic Training Program must first meet all of the pre-requisites and admission criteria.
 The students take Introduction to Athletic Training during their second semester at UNI.
-During that same semester interested students apply to the program by the first day of March.
-Once admitted into the program, the students will then begin a formal curricular plan and field experience rotation.
+During that same semester, interested students apply to the program by the first day of March.
+Once admitted into the program, the students will then begin a formal curricular plan and clinical experience rotation.

-The ATEP is a six-semester program.
+The AT Program is a six-semester program.
 There are six clinical experiences that act as laboratory courses for the program core courses within the Athletic Training Major.
 Each laboratory course follows the didactic course and is designed to provide students ample supervised practice time, allowing successful completion of their athletic training clinical proficiencies.
-Students are not allowed to practice clinical proficiencies within their field experience until they have successfully passed a particular proficiency during their clinical experience course(s).
-The clinical experience courses are designed to have a maximum ratio of 8 students to 1 instructor.
+Students are not allowed to practice clinical proficiencies within their clinical experience until they have successfully passed a particular proficiency during their clinical education course(s).
+The clinical education courses are designed to have a maximum ratio of 8 students to 1 instructor.
 The students taking these courses are also directly supervised at all times.

-The philosophy for which the clinical and field experience education is based, is that the student must learn the clinical proficiencies in a directly supervised and controlled environment.
+The philosophy for which clinical education is based, is that the student must learn the clinical skills and abilities in a directly supervised and controlled environment.
 The intent is to provide a comfortable learning environment that provides immediate feedback.
-Once the student is able to pass the clinical proficiency at an entry-level (95% or better), he or she is allowed to master the skill in an uncontrolled, but supervised field experience environment.
+Once the student is able to pass the clinical proficiency at an entry-level (95% or better), he or she is allowed to master the skill in an uncontrolled, but supervised clinical environment.

-Athletic Training field experiences are divided into three years.
-The first year the students stay on campus at UNI and are provided four seven-week field experiences rotations.
-Students are assigned to a field experience supervisor that will directly supervise them during each field experience.
-The second year students complete four seven-week rotations at affiliated sites where they can see different settings, staff, and patient populations.
+Athletic Training clinical experiences are divided into three years.
+Students are assigned to a preceptor that will directly supervise them during each experience.
+The second year students complete where they can engage in different settings, staff and patient populations that may include UNI sports, high schools, a semi-professional hockey team and physical therapy clinics.
 During the third year, the students are assigned an annual rotation as a head athletic training student.
-Third year assignments are either on or off campus, dependent upon the career goals and needs of the student.
-The student is the head athletic training student, but continues to be directly supervised by an approved clinical instructor.
-This process allows the student to transform into the role of a practicing professional who is prepared to enter the profession as a Certified Athletic Trainer.
+Third year assignments are either of- or off-campus, dependent upon the career goals and needs of the student.
+The student is the head athletic training student, but continues to be directly supervised by their preceptor.
+This process allow the student to transform into the role of a practicing professional who is prepared to enter the profession as a Certified Athletic Trainer.

 Students are directly supervised and evaluated throughout the program.
-The students meet with their field experience supervisors as well as their faculty advisor to review their progress and evaluations within the program.
+The students meet with their preceptors as well as their faculty advisor to review their progress and evaluations within the program.
 The students must follow the athletic training curricular plan in order to ensure that they learn the athletic training educational competencies and proficiencies before they practice them.
-The final goal is that each student is prepared to take the NATA Board of Certification Examination.
+The final goal is that each student is prepared to take the Board of Certification Examination.